 What is a Bond ETF?

-- Government Bonds are bonds issued by the government through the Federal Reserve, municipalities, or government agencies.
+- Government Bonds are bonds issued by the government through the Federal Reserve (in the USA), municipalities, or government agencies.

 - Corporate Bonds are bonds issued by individual organisations.
-The issuing organisation's credit rating determines how attractive they are: an organisation issues high yield bonds that have a risk of default while an established organisation issues investment-grade corporate bonds with excellent credit rating.
+The issuing organisation's credit rating determines how attractive the bonds are, ranging from high yield bonds that have a risk of default to investment-grade corporate bonds issued by established organisations with excellent credit ratings.

-Now to the running part - what is a bond ETF?
-Bond ETFs are exchange-traded funds containing different fixed securities, long-term and short-term debt securities, and convertible securities.
+Now let’s look at what a bond ETF is.
+Bond ETFs are exchange-traded funds containing various fixed securities, long-term and short-term debt securities, and convertible securities.

 Even though bond ETFs are the safest investment instruments for a steady income, investing in bond ETFs blindly without understanding how bonds work will lead to money loss.
-The primary factor affecting the bond ETFs prices and yields are interest rates: they are inversely correlated.
-When the interest rate rises, the value of bond ETFs reduces, and vice versa.
+The primary factor affecting bond ETF prices and yields are interest rates: they are inversely correlated.
+When interest rate rises, bond ETFs fall, and vice versa.

-In the wake of the coronavirus pandemic, the global economies put a cap rate on interest rates, ensuring it is as low as economically viable to ensure companies' survival.
-With the developing and distribution of the COVID-19 vaccine, interest rates are expected to be maintained at low levels, effectively reducing borrowing costs to spur economic recovery, which would result in a continued increase in the value of bond ETFs for the foreseeable future.
+In the wake of the coronavirus pandemic, global economies put a cap rate on interest rates, to help ensure the survival of economically viable companies.
+Interest rates are expected to be maintained at low levels, effectively reducing borrowing costs to spur economic recovery, which would result in a continued increase in the value of bond ETFs for the foreseeable future.

 Invest in Bond ETFs in 3 Steps

 Open a Trading Account

 Choose a broker and open a trading account with them.
 Activate your new account through the link sent to your email as filled and deposit money into the new trading account.